vk-cs/docs-public/docs/en/computing/cloud-desktops/service-management/config/config.md

 ## Configuring the network for the service infrastructure

-1. [Go to](https://msk.cloud.vk.com/app/en) your VK Cloud personal account.
+1. [Go to](https://msk.cloud.vk.com/app/en) your VK Cloud management console.
 1. Go to **Cloud Desktop** → **Service settings**.
 1. On the **Network settings** tab, set the parameters: